-- In addition to being registered, all requests for space must be made to the General Manager, Sodexo Dining Services and all campus-wide events and student groups must register through the Office of Student Activities event registration process. - A reasonable portion of the budget for an event shall be designated for the purpose of food items (chips, cheese & crackers, pretzels, or other snacks) and non-alcoholic beverages (sodas, iced tea, fruit juices, or other beverages not water).
-Food and non-alcoholic beverages must be as prominently displayed as any alcoholic beverages, must be provided in

-- sufficient quantities for those who choose not to consume alcohol, and must be available throughout the event. - The student organization that sponsors a function is responsible for the care and cleanup of University facilities.
-The cleanup shall immediately follow the activity and be completed to the satisfaction of University officials. - Publicity or advertising for social events shall not revolve around selling or serving alcohol (ex. "kegger," "cocktail party").
-If your advertisement references that beer/wine will be available, it must also indicate that students must be 21+ with a valid ID and wristband. - Attendance at events where alcoholic beverages are available shall be open to members of the University community and their personally escorted and properly registered guests. - The sponsoring organization is required to control access to the event. - There must be a non-alcoholic theme for the event. - Individuals conducting the event must implement precautionary measures to ensure that alcoholic beverages are not accessible or served to persons under the age of 21 or to persons who appear to be intoxicated. - Direct access to alcoholic beverages must be limited to those designated as servers on the ABC license. - Consumption of alcoholic beverages is permitted only within the approved area designated for the event. - As appropriate to the size and nature of the event, Campus Security shall be present at all times during the event.
+- Only recognized student organizations and groups may sponsor a campus-wide social event. - The student organization's faculty/staff advisor or an approved faculty/staff designee must be present. - No alcoholic beverage other than beer or wine may be served or sold during campus-wide events. - Students and guests must be appropriately identified by age.
+Contracted Campus Security staff must be on sight. - A reasonable portion of the budget for an event shall be designated for the purpose of food items (chips, cheese & crackers, pretzels, or other snacks) and non-alcoholic beverages (sodas, iced tea, fruit juices, or other beverages not water).
+Food and non- alcoholic beverages must be as prominently displayed as any alcoholic beverages, must be provided in sufficient quantities for those who choose not to consume alcohol, and must be available throughout the event. - Publicity or advertising for social events shall not revolve around selling or serving alcohol (ex. "kegger," "cocktail party").
+If your advertisement references that beer/wine will be available, it must also indicate that students must be 21+ with a valid ID and wristband. - Attendance at events where alcoholic beverages are available shall be open to members of the University community and their properly registered guests. - The sponsoring organization is required to control access to the event. - There must be a non-alcoholic theme for the event. - Direct access to alcoholic beverages must be limited to those designated as servers on the ABC license. - Consumption of alcoholic beverages is permitted only within the approved area designated for the event. - As appropriate to the size and nature of the event, Campus Security shall be present at all times during the event.
 At the discretion of the Director of Security, the presence of Virginia Beach Police Officers may be required.
-The cost of these additional staff is the responsibility of the sponsoring group. - The sponsoring group or host(s) shall be concerned about and observe the condition and safety of those leaving the event and shall implement techniques (such as, not serving alcoholic beverages at least one hour prior to the scheduled end of the event) to aid in the safety and well-being of guests. - The Vice President for Campus Life and Operational Management or Director of Student Activities may alter or impose additional regulations at the time the event is registered or may cancel the scheduled event with due cause.
+The cost of these additional staff is the responsibility of the sponsoring group.

+- The sponsoring group or host(s) shall be concerned about and observe the condition and safety of those leaving the event and shall implement techniques (such as, not serving alcoholic beverages at least one hour prior to the scheduled end of the event) to aid in the safety and well-being of guests. - The Senior Vice President or Director of Student Engagement may alter or impose additional regulations at the time the event is registered or may cancel the scheduled event with due cause.